 We have often heard the phrases "the camera never lies," "seeing is believing" and "a picture is worth a thousand words."
 Visual anthropology, in part, deals with the presentation and representation of culture through the use of film, video, still photography, art and other graphic media.
 How does one visually represent a culture?
 Culture has often been likened to an iceberg; we can only see the tip and perhaps the most important aspects are submerged and difficult to see.
 Visual anthropology strives to visualize the invisible - knowledge, values, morals, beliefs, perceptions, capabilities and private spaces.
-In this course, ethnographic films, photography and internet blogs focusing on Japan will be examined, analyzed and evaluated in terms of providing understanding of Japanese culture.
+In this course, ethnographic films, photography and other visual media focusing on Japan will be examined, analyzed and evaluated in terms of providing understanding of Japanese culture.
 Who constructs such visual images, for what purpose and in what context will also be of concern.
-While the focus of the course will be on the issues and consequences of visual representation, methodology and techniques will also be discussed.
-The major component of the course is a photo journal blog; students will have the opportunity to research, photograph and post on such themes as Japanese traditional culture, popular culture, education, art, entertainment, sports, religion, gender, politics and globalization.
+The theoretical focus of the course will be on the issues and consequences of visual representation; methodology and technique will also be discussed and practiced.
+The major student assignment of the course is the production of a short ethnographic film about some aspect of Japan such as traditional culture, popular culture, education, art, entertainment, sports, religion, gender, politics and globalization.

-- 1. What is the Nature of Cultural Description? - 2.
-Images and Perspectives of Japanese Culture - 3.
-Gathering Data: Visual Fieldwork in Japan - 4.
-Ethics of Doing Visual Research and Fieldwork in Japan - 5.
-The Visual Representation of Culture - 6.
-Treatments and Study Guides: Planning and Practicing Visual Methods - 7.
-Documentaries, Video and the Ethnographic Film - 8.
-Photography and Photoethnography - 9.
-Electronic Representations and Anthropological Blogs on the Internet - 10.
-Collaboration, Open Access, Creative Commons - 11.
-Visual Representations in the Media and Popular Culture - 12.
-Visual Imagery in Japanese Culture
+- 1. The Visual Representation of Culture - 2.
+Gathering Data: Visual Fieldwork in Japan - 3.
+Ethics of Visual Research and Fieldwork in Japan - 4.
+Ethnographic Photography - 4.
+Documentaries, Video and the Ethnographic Film - 5.
+Treatments and Study Guides: Planning and Practicing Visual Methods - 6.
+Pre-Production, Production, Post-Production - 7.
+Collaboration, Open Access, Creative Commons - 8.
+Visual Representations and Imagery in the Media and Popular Culture